-What does a Lip Sync do?
+What is a Lip Sync?

 A Lip Sync in the context of animation refers to the process of synchronizing animated characters' mouth movements with the spoken dialogue or vocals.
 This technique is vital for creating the illusion that animated characters are speaking or singing naturally.
 Lip sync can involve matching the animated mouth shapes, known as phonemes, to the appropriate sounds in the dialogue track, ensuring a cohesive and believable performance in animated features, television shows, video games, and other multimedia projects that include character animation.